mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 That is Ungan holding the broom and saying, “Which moon [is] this?”

-And finally Dogen Zenji says,
+And finally Dōgen Zenji says,

 > ... the attainment of observation is suchness of the entire universe.